- Course Number:

 - Special Fee:

-Course DescriptionUses aspects of swim skills to improve cardiovascular endurance, muscular strength/endurance, and flexibility.
+Course DescriptionFocuses on improvments in cardiovascular endurance, muscular strength/endurance, and flexibility through swimming.
 Includes water/land exercises, lap swimming and water games.
-Recommended: Intermediate level swim skills or equivalent.
+Recommended: intermediate level swim skills or equivalent.
 Audit available.

 - Safety aspects of aquatics